Context-aware Bayesian Mixed Multinomial Logit Model: Introduction

-In this work, we propose an approach to model context-dependent intra-respondent heterogeneity by introducing a neural network that maps contextual information to shifts in the preference parameters of the decision-maker in a Bayesian mixed multinomial logit framework.
-By making use of Stochastic Variation Inference (SVI) and GPU-hardware acceleration, we are able to scale the proposed model to handle a large-scale revealed preference (RP) dataset for bicycle route choice modelling, thereby reducing estimation times by several orders of magnitude when compared to Maximum Simulated Likelihood (MSL) estimation.
-Lastly, despite relying on a black-box function approximator (neural network), we show that the proposed model is highly interpretable and preserves the links to economic theories of the original MMNL.
+In this work, we propose the context-aware Bayesian mixed multinomial logit (C-MMNL) model which allows to model context-dependent intra-respondent heterogeneity by introducing a neural network that maps contextual information to interpretable shifts in the preference parameters of the decision-maker in a Bayesian mixed multinomial logit framework.
+This framework allows for a joint treatment of both discrete and continuous variables and is able to capture non-linear interactions between them.
+Additionally, the neural network can extrapolate the behaviour of individuals to unseen context situations by leveraging information from other individuals.
+By making use of Stochastic Variation Inference (SVI) and GPU-hardware acceleration, we are able to handle a large-scale revealed preference (RP) dataset for bicycle route choice modelling.
+Lastly, despite relying on a black-box function approximator (neural network), whose non-interpretabilitable mechanism was subject to criticism in some studies, \parencite[e.g. ][]{salas2022systematic}, we show that the proposed model is highly interpretable and preserves the links to economic theories of the original MMNL.
+The C-MMNL model improves the individual (conditional) and general (unconditional) predictions on a hold-out sample over variations of the traditional MMNL with interaction terms.
+By introducing context shifts that are consistent across individuals, the estimates are not as dependent on the sample structure (number of observations per individual) as in the case of inter-intra models, where the variation of preferences for a given individual highly depends on the panel structure.

-The remainder of this paper consists of three sections.
-Section \ref{sec:Method} briefly describes the standard MMNL model from the Bayesian perspective and introduces the proposed Context-aware Bayesian Mixed Multinomial Logit (C-MMNL) Model as an extension to the MMNL.
-Section \ref{sec:caseStudies} provides two extensive real-world case studies on travel behaviour: travel mode choice and bicycle route choice, both illustrating the estimation and interpretation of the C-MMNL model, and highlighting the advantages of the proposed approach.
+The remainder of this paper consists of four sections.
+Section \ref{sec:Method} briefly describes the standard MMNL model from the Bayesian perspective and introduces the proposed C-MMNL model as an extension to the MMNL model.
+Section \ref{sec:caseStudies} provides an extensive simulation study illustrating the estimation of the C-MMNL model and the interpretation of the results.
+Section \ref{sec:bicycleRCM} estimates a large-scale bicycle route choice model with the proposed method.
 Section \ref{sec:conclusion} concludes the paper.